DEFRA/ffc-development-guide/guides/resource-provisioning/ci-pipeline.md

 - set `Pipeline Action Triggers -> Pipeline Delete Event` set `ffc-housekeeping/cleanup-on-branch-delete`
 - set `Pipeline Action Triggers -> Include Filter` to be `*`
 - set `Pipeline Action Triggers -> Additional Parameter -> Parameter Name` to be `repoName` and `Parameter Value` to be the name of the repository, for example, `ffc-demo-web`

+### Configure repository

+- add this [Jenkinsfile](../../resources/Jenkinsfile) to the repository removing either the Node.js or .NET Core line as appropriate.